Maria Grzegorzewska: Return to Poland

 In May 1919, Grzegorzewska and Joteyko returned to Poland, soon after the establishment of the Second Polish Republic.
 After a few months began working as an assistant in the Ministry of Religious Affairs and Public Education.
 She was tasked with managing the development of special education for schools, institutions and educators.
-At the time, the only special education facilities in the country consisted of bureaus for the blind in Bydgoszcz and Lviv, a bureau for the deaf in Warsaw, and supplementary schools to assist with support services in Warsaw and Lodz.
+At the time, the only special education facilities in the country consisted of bureaus for the blind in Bydgoszcz and Lviv, a bureau for the deaf in Warsaw, and supplementary schools to assist with support services in Warsaw and Łódź.
 As Joteyko had been denied placement at the University of Warsaw, Grzegorzewska helped her find work as a lecturer at the National Pedagogical Institute (Państwowy Instytut Pedagogiczny) and National Institute of the Deaf (Instytut Głuchoniemych w Warszawie)in Warsaw.
 Though at the time in Poland, there were limited facilities which had been established for deaf, blind, and intellectually disabled people, there was no national system to address the education of those living with physical or mental impairments.
 Grzegorzewska aimed to implement educational methods she designed, mandatory training for teachers, and on-going research projects to assess the system over time.
 Her educational method adopted a holistic approach which included addressing care, barriers to everyday functioning, and the education of disabled people, but also their social integration and socio-professional development.
 It approached evaluating chronically ill, disabled, or socially maladjusted children from an interdisciplinary, scientific stance, rather than focusing on their perceived defects.

 After a three-year period, in which she reorganized her teaching course several times, Grzegorzewska founded the State Institute of Special Education (Państwowy Instytut Pedagogiki Specjalnej) in 1922.
 She served as the director of the Institute from its inception until her death.
 In 1924, she founded the journal, Special School (Szkoła specjalna) to publish about the field and spur scientific work to develop "innovative methods of revalidation" for maladjusted and disabled children, which she directed to the end of her life.
 When Joteyko's heart condition became worse in 1927, Grzegorzewska took charge of her care until her death the following year.
 In 1930 founded and directed the State Teacher's Institute (Państwowy Instytut Nauczycielski), to give educators a facility for improving their skills through further education and training on teaching techniques.
 She was dismissed from the Teacher's Institute in 1935 because she opposed the authoritarian rule advocated by the Sanacja movement.
 In 1927 she published a book, Psychological Structure of Visual and Tactile Reading (Struktura psychiczna czytania wzrokowego i dotykowego).
 She participated in many conferences, including the 4th Congress of the International New Education League held in 1927 in Locarno, Switzerland; the 2nd Congress of Teachers of Special Schools hosted in 1934; and the 1st National Children's Congress of 1938.